As COVID-19 shines a light on the amazing work of NHS colleagues, we are asking young people to consider a career in the NHS.

-The COVID-19 pandemic has shone a light on the amazing work of our nurses, doctors, pathologists, pharmacists, porters, cleaners and countless other staff as never before.
+The pandemic shone a light on the work of our nurses, doctors, pharmacists, porters, cleaners and countless others as never before.

-The Trust currently has almost 400 dedicated volunteers in various roles which young adults are encouraged to take up during the summer holidays to gain invaluable work experience for their future.
+The Trust currently has almost 400 dedicated volunteers in various roles.
+And young adults are encouraged to take up during the summer holidays to gain invaluable work experience for their future.

-Sarah Barker and Kieran Gill are just two of a rising number of young clinical volunteers who are eager to become the NHS workforce of the future.
+Sarah Barker and Kieran Gill are just two of a rising number of young clinical volunteers.
+And they are very eager to work in the NHS in their bright futures.

 Sarah said: “Through volunteering at the Trust I’ve learned a lot about how to approach and communicate with people who have health issues and how you deal with that under pressure.

-“It really outlines which skills you need for a future in the NHS so that I can focus on developing those now ready for my degree and my career in surgery.”
+“It really outlines which skills you need for a future in the NHS.
+I can focus on developing those now ready for my degree and my career in surgery.”